Zewei-Zhou/Zewei-Zhou.github.io/_pages/about.md

 My research focuses on the scene understanding and reasoning of autonomous systems, which enables vehicles/robots to intelligently interact and cooperate with others.

 # 🔥 News
+- *2025.06*: &nbsp;👏 Our [AutoVLA](https://arxiv.org/abs/2506.13757) paper on the Vision-language-action model (VLA) for end-to-end autonomous driving has been released.
+Enjoy it!
+- *2025.06*: &nbsp;👏 Our [CooperRisk]() paper on the cooperative multi-agent prediction and driving risk quantification has been accepted by [IROS 2025](https://www.iros25.org/).
 - *2025.01*: &nbsp;👏 Our [Co-MTP](https://xiaomiaozhang.github.io/Co-MTP/) paper on cooperative prediction framework with multi-temporal fusion has been accepted by [ICRA 2025](https://2025.ieee-icra.org/).
 - *2025.01*: &nbsp;🎉 Our team secured the Tier 1 in the [U.S.DOT Intersection Safety Challenge](https://www.transportation.gov/briefing-room/us-dot-announces-winners-intersection-safety-challenge-stage-1b-system-assessment-and) with a $750k award!
 - *2024.12*: &nbsp;👏 Our [V2XPnP](https://mobility-lab.seas.ucla.edu/v2xpnp/) paper on cooperative perception and prediction has been released.
 Enjoy it!